tommybazar/TBRaymarchProject/Readme.md

 ### Actual raymarching

 We tried to be generous with comments, so see `TBRaymarcherPlugin/Shaders/Private/RaymarchMaterialCommon.usf`, `TBRaymarching/Shaders/Private/WindowedSampling.usf` and `TBRaymarching/Shaders/Private/WindowedRaymarchMaterials.usf` for the actual code and explanation.
-The `WindowedSampling.usf` and `WindowedRaymarchMaterials.usf` and  actually contain the code that is used in the final materials, as the other implementations don't support windowing.
+The `WindowedSampling.usf` and `WindowedRaymarchMaterials.usf` actually contain the code that is used in the final materials, as the other implementations don't support windowing.
 They are included for legacy reasons (they are slightly less complicated too, if you don't need the windowing option).

 I heartily recommend using "HLSL Tools for Visual Studio" or other plugins for syntax highlighting of the .usf files.